Beyond Bengaluru: India’s Next GCC Cities (2025–2026)

 Advantages:

-- Proximity to decision-makers and regulatory hubs
+- Proximity to regulatory & decision-making hubs.

 Tier-II Titans: Visakhapatnam, Coimbatore, Ahmedabad/GIFT City, Kolkata